foliovision/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

+= 7.1.14.727 =

+* Brand new FV Player version.
+If you can't upgrade due to a popup dialog saying "Are you sure you want to upgrade?" please one the update link in a new browser tab.

 = 6.6.1 =

 * FV Player Pro 0.9.17 and 0.9.17.1 users - make sure you update FV Player Pro before this plugin!